 Every organ in the body contributes to homeostasis.
 A complex set of chemical, thermal, and neural factors interact in complex ways, both helping and hindering the body while it works to maintain homeostasis.

 To maintain homeostasis, communication within the body is essential.
-The image above is an example of how a homeostatic control system works.
-Here is a brief explanation.
+The image below is an example of how a homeostatic control system works.
+Here is a brief explanation:

 - Stimulus- produces a change to a variable (the factor being regulated).